 Our annual compensation review is undertaken at the direction and under the supervision of the Compensation Committee.
-Other than our Chief Executive Officer working with our Chief Financial Officer and Chief Operating Officer, no executive officers are involved in making recommendations for executive officer compensation.
+Other than our Chief Executive Officer working with our Chief Financial

+Officer and Chief Operating Officer, no executive officers are involved in making recommendations for executive officer compensation.
 No officers are involved in determining director compensation.

-In the first quarter of each year, typically in January, the Compensation Committee reviews management's recommendations and our historical pay and performance information.
-Following the review process, the Compensation Committee approves the annual base salary and the annual budgeted dredging EBITDA for our Annual Cash Bonus Plan for the upcoming year for the Chief Executive Officer and the other named executive officers and reports to the non-management members of the Board regarding the review process and its compensation determinations.
-In 2008, the first year in which equity awards were granted pursuant to the 2007 Plan, in its January meeting the Compensation Committee's review included consideration of the value of restricted stock unit grants and the number of stock options, if any, to be awarded during that year.
+In the first quarter of each year, typically in January, the Compensation Committee reviews our Chief Executive Officer's recommendations and our historical pay and company performance information.
+As part of this process, the Compensation Committee reviews a comprehensive overview of the aggregate value of the total compensation and benefits provided to executive officers.
+Following the review process, the Compensation Committee determines the annual base salary and approves the annual budgeted dredging EBITDA for our Annual Cash Bonus Plan for the upcoming year for our Chief Executive Officer and the other named executive officers.
+The Compensation Committee then reports to the non-management members of the Board regarding their review process and its compensation determinations.
+Beginning in 2009, the Compensation Committee's review included consideration of the value of restricted stock unit grants and the number of stock options, if any, to be awarded during that year.
 It is the Compensation Committee's policy to authorize and grant equity awards as of the date of the Board of Directors meeting at which such awards are approved by the non-management members of the Board of Directors upon the recommendation of the Compensation Committee, based upon the fair market value of our common stock as of the date of the award.

-In the second quarter of 2008, the Compensation Committee granted equity awards pursuant to the 2007 Plan in the form of stock options and restricted stock units.
-In connection with this grant, the Compensation Committee determined the amount of awards to be made to each recipient thereof and set the applicable vesting criteria.
+In May 2009, the Compensation Committee granted equity awards pursuant to the 2007 Plan in the form of stock options and restricted stock units.
+In connection with these grants, the Compensation Committee determined the value of the award to be made to each recipient thereof and determined the terms and conditions of the awards including the applicable vesting criteria.

 Periodically throughout the year, the Compensation Committee may discuss, as appropriate, the philosophy for the overall compensation packages, and decide whether changes should be made in the components of the package and/or the mix of the package or whether special awards are appropriate or desirable.
-No such changes were made for any named executive officers in 2008.
+No such changes were made for any named executive officers in 2009, as discussed below.
+However, to address potential changes due to general economic conditions, and as a matter of good corporate governance, the Compensation Committee in 2010 engaged Meridian to help assess the competitiveness of the compensation opportunity provided to the named executive officers.